It’s Gallery Walk season—Come and see us!

 Stop by and see Swords to Plowshares, VT during Gallery Walk in Brattleboro, on the first Fridays in the months of May – October, from 5:00 to 7:30 p.m.
 We will be set up in the Harmony Lot on Elliot St. There will be information about our organization, garden tools made from unwanted guns for sale, t-shirts for sale, and FREE gun locks.
-See https://www.brattleboro.com/downtown/gallery-walk/
+More info about Gallery Walk in general at https://www.brattleboro.com/downtown/gallery-walk/

 Putney School Students Transform Firearms Into Garden Tools